Vietnam.vn - Nền tảng quảng bá Việt Nam

 Japan recorded a trade deficit of 294.3 billion yen ($2 billion) in September 2024, mainly due to a decline in exports to major markets such as China, while imports continued to rise, according to a report released by the Japanese Ministry of Finance on Thursday.

-Japan's trade deficit totaled 3.1 trillion yen (about $21 billion) in the first half of the fiscal year, preliminary data showed, reflecting an imbalance between imports and exports amid a weak yen and rising energy import costs.
+Japan's trade deficit widened to 3.1 trillion yen (about $21 billion) in the first half of the fiscal year, preliminary data showed, reflecting an imbalance between imports and exports amid a weaker yen and rising energy import costs.

 Nhật Bản thâm hụt 2 tỷ USD do xuất khẩu sang Trung Quốc giảm mạnh

-Japan's exports fell 1.7 percent in September from a year earlier, marking the first decline in 10 months.
-Imports, on the other hand, rose 2.1 percent, largely due to the depreciation of the yen, which increased the value of imported goods.
+In September, Japan's exports fell 1.7% year-on-year, marking the first time in 10 months that the country has seen a decline in exports.
+Conversely, imports increased 2.1%, mainly due to the depreciation of the yen, which boosted the value of imported goods.

-While exports to other Asian countries are on the rise, the decline in exports to China and some other major markets raises questions about global demand, especially in the context of a slowing global economy.
+While exports to other Asian countries are on an upward trend, the decline in exports to China and some other major markets raises questions about global demand, especially in the context of a slowing global economy.

-Some economists say the slowdown may be due to temporary factors such as the recent typhoon, but Japan, which relies heavily on exports, still faces longer-term concerns about slowing global demand.
+Some economists say the slowdown may be a temporary blip from factors such as the recent typhoon, but Japan, which relies heavily on exports, still faces longer-term concerns about slowing global demand.

-The US dollar has recently hovered around 149 yen to the dollar, not much different from a year ago but up from around 120 yen two years ago.
+The US dollar has recently hovered around 149 yen to the dollar, not much different from the same period last year, but higher than the level of around 120 yen two years ago.
 The weak yen has pushed up import costs, especially for energy products, as prices continue to climb.

-However, in the first half of fiscal 2024, Japan's exports still recorded a 6.6% increase to 53.55 trillion yen ($358 billion), thanks to strong demand for computer chips and some other high-tech products.
-On the contrary, imports increased 7% to 56.66 trillion yen ($379 billion), mainly due to Japanese consumers and businesses increasing purchases of products from the United States.
+However, in the first half of fiscal year 2024, Japan's exports still recorded a 6.6% increase, reaching 53.55 trillion yen (US$358 billion), thanks to strong demand for computer chips and other high-tech products.
+Conversely, imports increased by 7%, reaching 56.66 trillion yen (US$379 billion), mainly due to increased purchases of products from the United States by Japanese consumers and businesses.

 With complicated developments in the international market, Japan is expected to continue to face difficulties in maintaining trade balance and ensuring economic growth momentum.